200iq-games/nanoshooter/readme.md

 ## Licensing

-**The entire Nanoshooter project – the framework, the game, the artwork, etc – is open source, MIT Licensed.**
+**Nanoshooter is an open source project under the MIT License.**

-This means you're free to:
+This means:
-  - Reuse Nanoshooter's art assets for your own purposes (commercial or otherwise).
+  - All Nanoshooter collaborator contributions — source code, art assets, and otherwise — are free open source contributions.
-  - Reuse Nanoshooter's source code components for your own purposes (commercial or otherwise).
+  - You are free to reuse any of Nanoshooter's components (any art assets, source code) for your own purposes (commercial or otherwise).
-  - Fork the Nanoshooter project, and totally make your own game based on it (commercial or otherwise).
+  - You are free to fork the Nanoshooter project, and totally make your own game based on it (commercial or otherwise).

-The [BabylonJS](https://github.com/BabylonJS/Babylon.js) engine *(which the Nanoshooter framework rides on top of and leverages)* is itself Apache 2.0 licensed.
+*Note:* Third party libraries are included in the this repository with their own license files.